 - 8.1 You must call us as soon as you can after you notice that a payment you asked us to make has not been sent to the right person or account.
-If the payment was to an account at another bank in the EEA and the payment was not made properly, we'll immediately refund the payment unless: - (a). there was a mistake in any of the details you gave us for the payment; - (b). we can show that the payment was received by the other person's bank; or - (c). you tell us more than 13 months after the payment was made, though we may agree to investigate the matter. - 8.2 If a payment goes to the wrong person or is delayed because you gave us the wrong payment details, we won't be liable but, if you ask us, we'll try to recover the payment for you (but we won't refund any charges applied by us in making the payment).
-We may charge our reasonable costs for doing this but we'll tell you the maximum amount you'll pay first.
+If the payment was to an account at another bank in the UK or made in euros via a payment scheme that operates across the UK and the EEA (for example, SEPA) and the payment was not made properly, we'll immediately refund the payment unless: - (a) there was a mistake in any of the details you gave us for the payment; - (b) we can show that the payment was received by the other person's bank; or - (c) you tell us more than 13 months after the payment was made, though we may agree to investigate the matter.